VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 CAMA data are the best source of information for detailed and current property descriptions statewide.
 Standardizing these data and requiring their submittal to the State of Vermont for regular and uniform publication, particularly when combined with existing parcel data, will aid improved pace and accuracy of appraisals, facilitate data visualization and trend analysis, and increase data accessibility.
 Without a submittal requirement for CAMA data it is likely the dataset will become fragmented, incomplete, or stale over time.
 VCGI's Parcel Program, for example, is a voluntary program with data ranging from less than six months to over six years old, despite the widespread visibility, utility, and value of parcel data.

-Ideally, CAMA vendors will provide VCGI with access to a read-only, credentialized API service endpoint for the transfer and extraction of CAMA data.
-VCGI will work with CAMA vendors to ensure compatability with the data standard and schema.
+Ideally, CAMA vendors will provide VCGI with access to a read-only, credentialed API service endpoint for the transfer and extraction of CAMA data.
+VCGI will work with CAMA vendors to ensure compatibility with the data standard and schema.
 In the absence of a service endpoint, vendors should submit standardized CAMA directly to VCGI.
 In either case, updated data should be made available and/or submitted on a monthly basis for the dataset to remain complete and current.

 Following receipt of the updated CAMA data each month, VCGI will work to incorporate the fields listed in Section 3.2.1 in the [Parcel Viewer](https://experience.arcgis.com/experience/b5a5cc7663c84761a305f70b913e1a60) and [Geodata Portal](https://geodata.vermont.gov/).
 In the Parcel Viewer, users will be able to access CAMA data easily and in relation to existing parcel, Grand List, and Property Transfer data.
 The comprehensive, tabular CAMA dataset will be available publicly for download through the Geodata Portal.